bhanug/misframe/content/2016/02/24/libuv-and-cpp.md

 *This lambda is not just a function* even though it looks like one.
 The compiler actually generates a new class with a reference member that stores `&a`.
 When the lambda is executed, an instance of that class is created within the usual C++ lifetime semantics.
-When the lambda instances goes out of scope, it gets destructed.
+When the lambda instance goes out of scope, it gets destructed.
 This means you can't use capturing lambdas as C callbacks.

 Fortunately you *can* use non-capturing lambdas since they can be converted to function pointers,